 Yarns I use have to match up to ethical criteria which includes:

-Within the UK, I am delighted that for my 2018 products, I have been able to trace back all of the yarns I use to individual herds of sheep or alpaca, depending on the yarn in question.
-This process is slow and long, due to the processing quantities required by most spinning mills, many small farms have to have their yarn blended with others in order to meet the minimum order quantity and therefore have their wool processed and spun into yarn.
-Fortunately, there are now a couple of mills that are able to process fibre in small enough quantities that I'm able to keep track of, however I have actually been able to go directly to individual farms which means that I can get to know the people and animals behind the cones of yarn sitting in my studio.
-All of my 2018 British yarns are from single farm, traceable, slaughter free smallholdings.
+Within the UK, I am delighted that from 2018 onwards, I have been able to trace back all of the yarns I use to individual herds of sheep or alpaca, depending on the yarn in question.
+This process is slow and long, due to the processing quantities required by most spinning mills, many small farms have to have their yarn blended with others in order to meet minimum order quantities and therefore have their wool processed and spun into yarn.
+Fortunately, there are now a couple of mills that are able to process fibre in small enough quantities that I'm able to keep track of.
+I have actually been able to go directly to individual farms which means that I can get to know the people and animals behind the cones of yarn sitting in my studio.
+All of my British yarns are from single farm, traceable, slaughter free smallholdings.